ataiao/Analysing-Twitter-Data-to-Predict-the-Price-of-Stock-Market-Indices/README.md

 ## The Problem
 The ability to predict asset prices would be highly valuable for investors and other parties.
 Consequently, the field of stock market prediction has received a great deal of attention from both academia and businesses.
 Behavioural finance research shows that our emotion and mood play a large and important role in our financial decision-making.
 Therefore, it is reasonable to assume that the public sentiment, mood and opinion may affect the stock market prices and movements.
-For this project I aim to find out if sentiment extracted from Twitter can be used to predict the direction of Returns of a Stock Market Index.
+For this project, I aim to find out if sentiment extracted from Twitter can be used to predict the direction of Returns of a Stock Market Index.

 ## Objectives
-Exploratory study; The aim is to investigate if sentiment expressed on Twitter has an effect on Price of Individual Stock Market Indices (FTSE).
+Exploratory study: The aim is to investigate if sentiment expressed on Twitter has an effect on Price of Individual Stock Market Indices (FTSE).

 -	Can Twitter Data be used to predict the Price of an Index up to one day ahead?
 -	Is Twitter a suitable data source to help forecast future stock market movement?